nfmoore/azureml-mlops-example-scenarios/.github/docs/data-factory-pipeline.md

 ![design](./images/cicd-batch.png)

 Azure Data Factory pipelines will follow the build and release process shown in the below diagram.
-It's important that the associated Azure Machine Learning artifacts have been created first in each environment.
+It's important that the associated Azure Machine Learning artifacts have to be created first in each environment.

 ![design](./images/cicd-adf.png)